About Dysgraphia In Children

 Dysgraphia Help While At School

 The skills of spelling, grammar and punctuation, along with sentence structure are language skills known as morphology, syntax, and semantics.
 Kathryn has experience supporting school age students to become competent writers of narrative and academic texts, such as essays to the NSW HSC.
 In addition, she is highly competent with the utilisation of assistive technology to support writing.

-Kathryn has extensive experience in the application process for HSC Disability Provisions and has supported many students to successfully obtain their required support for their final year examinations.
+Kathryn has worked with many teachers, classrooms, school leaders and speech pathologists to provide dysgraphia teaching strategies that assist children and students with learning in the classroom.
+She also has extensive experience in the application process for HSC Disability Provisions and has supported many students to successfully obtain their required support for their final year examinations.